 I'm even trying to figure out some way of visiting my other sister Laurie and her husband Paul on our way back from our Christmas in Napa.
 It would involve getting off in Chicago and taking the bus to Minneapolis.

-I realize that things will almost certainly change, but these few months have made me happier and more content that I have been in a long while.
+I realize that things will almost certainly change, but these few months have made me happier and more content than I have been in a long while.
 Gone is the sense that I should be doing more.
 It's okay to take some time off, to give up some projects that don't seem appropriate.

 I think what I find most freeing, though, is that I don't feel the same necessity to live in the future, fearing the judgment that will come if I don't do it right.
 I have felt much better, for instance, just responding to the tasks that come before me, rather than having a set idea of what I should be doing ahead of time.

 Relationships are closer, especially with people whom I've told.
 Before our leadership team meeting on Sunday, Kent asked how I was.
 It was not just a greeting.
 He wanted to know how things were going for me in the light of the disease.
 Dawn Longenecker wants to get together … just to talk.
-I'm aware of the gift of being in the Eighth Day community, even among those who don't know my diagnosis yet; I feel closeness, support, love that have always, I'm sure, been there.
+I'm aware of the gift of being in the Eighth Day community, even among those who don't know my diagnosis yet; I feel closeness, support, and love that have always, I'm sure, been there.

 When I talk with my children, it's deeper.
 It feels sometimes like I'm in a different, better world.